-The Food Policy Council for KFL&A is made up of 11 members.
+The Food Policy Council for KFL&A is currently made up of 10 members.
 Members live or work in KFL&A area and have been selected based on their passion for the vision of the KFL&A Food Charter, expertise and other resources.

 Dianne is a director on the board of the National Farmers Union Local 316 (Counties of Frontenac and Lennox-Addington and City of Kingston), a group that has been active for several years working to restore the local food and farm system in this area.
 Dianne has been involved in these activities and in collaborations with other groups concerning food, farm and social justice issues.
 She was an elementary school teacher in Kingston for 32 years and, along with her husband and son, operates a certified organic dairy and beef farm on Howe Island.

 Rachael is a Public Health Dietitian in the Chronic Disease and Injury Prevention Division at KFL&A Public Health.
 Rachael’s work activities focus on improving healthy food access among KFL&A area residents.
 Rachael completed her nutrition degree at the University of Guelph, and her internship through the Northern Ontario Dietetic Internship Program.

 Rupa is a family physician currently working at Kingston Community Health Centre and Queens University Department of Family Medicine.
 She has been a family doctor for 20 years and firmly feels that healthy and accessible food is essential for one’s well-being.
 Both physical and mental health improves with a connection to real food and local food systems.
 Food is medicine!

 Bruce retired from Industry in 2000.
 He's lived on Howe Island for 45 years.
 Born and raised on a farm near Dresden, Ontario, his father, grandfather and uncles were all farmers, growing; corn, soy beans, wheat, tomatoes and hay.
 Bruce currently holds the office of Deputy Mayor, Frontenac Islands, and is a Frontenac County Councillor.